-Is This How We're Going to Learn Queer History in the Future?tags: queer history, LGBTQ
+Is This How We're Going to Learn Queer History in the Future?Historians/History

 When I was coming out as a lesbian in 2000 at the age of fourteen, I turned to the stories I found from LGBTQ history for a sense of community.
 The stories showed me that I wasn’t the first to have these feelings – that I wasn’t alone.
 When you read a love letter between two men from two hundred years ago, it reads just like it was from this week – struggles with coming out, confusion over being different, and a passionate affection for each other.